cocos/cocos-docs/en/components/button.md

 ##### Method one

-This method adds the same event callback as the event callback that is added using the editor，By adding code, you need to first construct a `cc.Component.EventHandler` object, and then set the corresponding target, component, handler and customEventData parameters.
+This method adds the same event callback as the event callback that is added using the editor.
+By adding code, you need to first construct a `cc.Component.EventHandler` object, and then set the corresponding target, component, handler and customEventData parameters.

 ```js
 //here is your component file, file name = MyComponent.js